-If you have been injured and missed work as the result of a car accident, the good news is that you may be able to recover your lost wages.
-In a car accident claim, lost wages compensate you for the money you would have earned had you not been injured.
-Read on the find out how to get an estimate on your lost wages by using a lost wages calculator.
+If you have been injured and missed work due to a car accident, you may be able to recover a significant amount of money in lost wages.
+In a car accident claim, lost wages compensate you for the money you would have earned had you not suffered a car accident injury.
+Read on to find out how to get an estimate of your lost wages.

 Before Calculating Lost Wages